jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 And so every reader - human or AI - starts from zero.
 Each session re-decodes the codebase from scratch.
 The decoded understanding is never written back in a richer form.
 There's no accumulation.
 The codebase never gets smarter about itself.

 But the instinct behind specs was right.
 What if the spec is the decoded knowledge?
-What if it's a live graph, not a document?
+What if it's a live graph, not a document<sup>*</sup>?

 *Text spec is dead.
 The live graph spec is just beginning.*

+<sup>*</sup>: similar view from Andrej Karpathy: https://x.com/karpathy/status/2039805659525644595

 ### Rust, but for business rules